CassMen/HIVTropism/README.md

 Predicts HIV-1 subtype C tropism using ensemble learning with genotypic algorithms.
 Made using R version 3.6.0.

+Original data used to generate models is in /originalData

 # Required packages
 ```r
 install.packages("caret")